-The only possible way in which I can see 2 Peter 3:10-12 being fulfilled in the four known elements of Peter’s day is in the fact that sometimes the orange light from fires can light up the smoke and night air above the flames making it appear as though the sky itself is also on fire.
-This interesting optical effect can give the illusion that the air, one of the four known elements at that time, is also being consumed by fire.
+The conflagration of heaven may be fulfilled, in part by, the orange light from fires which can light up the smoke and night air above the flames making it appear as though the sky itself is also on fire.
+This interesting optical effect can give the illusion that the sky is also being consumed by fire.

 Furthermore, the smoke from a great fire like the burning of Jerusalem in A.D.
 70 might darken or obscure the sun, moon and stars as seems to be implied in Isaiah 51:6: “Lift up your eyes to the heavens, look at the earth beneath; the heavens will vanish like smoke[.]”
 Perhaps the smoke from the burning of Jerusalem in A.D.
 70 darkened the sun, moon and stars literally fulfilling 2 Peter 3:10: “The heavens will disappear with a roar[.]”?
 The darkening of the heavenly lights is a sign of the destruction of heaven (Isaiah 13:9-13; 34:4-5; Jeremiah 4:23-26; Ezekiel 32:7-9).
 See The Destruction of Heaven and Earth and the New Heaven and Earth Explained.

-2 Peter 3:7-13 Commentary: The Greek Word for “Elements” in 2 Peter 3:7-13 refers to the Elements or Customs of the Law of Moses in Every Other Instance in which it is used in the New Testament.
+A Covenant Eschatology Exposition and Commentary of 2 Peter 3:7-13: The Greek Word for “Elements” in 2 Peter 3:7-13 refers to the Elements or Customs of the Law of Moses in Every Other Instance in which it is used in the New Testament.

 This interpretation is further solidified by the fact that the earthly icon or symbol of the Old Covenant was literally burned by fire in A.D.
 70 when the Romans destroyed the Temple by burning it with fire.
 With the Temple destroyed it was no longer possible to practice the Law of Moses.
 Thus in a way the elements of the Law had truly passed away by literal fire as predicted in 2 Peter 3:12.
 It should also be noted that Josephus saw the Temple as a symbol or representation of heaven and earth (The Wars of the Jews 3.7).
 Thus the destruction of the Temple also signified and marked the destruction of heaven and earth.

-2 Peter 3:7-13 Commentary: The Prophecies concerning the Destruction of Heaven and Earth in the Prophets, 2 Peter 3 and Revelation are written in an Apocalyptic Style.
+Preterism Explained and Interpreted, A Commentary of 2 Peter 3:7-13: The Prophecies concerning the Destruction of Heaven and Earth in the Prophets, 2 Peter 3 and Revelation are written in an Apocalyptic Style.
 Apocalyptic Literature is similar to Poetry and is thus not strictly Literal.

 The prophecies concerning the destruction of heaven and earth are written in an apocalyptic style.
 Apocalyptic literature is poetry.
 It is not a strictly literal description of events as one might find in a newspaper.
 In light of this fact, it is not surprising that the sky and earth did not literally pass away after the Jewish War in the same way that the stars in the sky were not literally “dissolved and the heavens rolled up” at the fall of Edom in the sixth century B.C. as prophesied in Isaiah 34:4-5.

-2 Peter 3:7-13 Commentary: The Destruction of the Earth in 2 Peter 3:7-13 refers to the Destruction of the Inhabitants of the Earth as it Did during the Destruction of the Earth by the Flood Mentioned in 2 Peter 3:6.
+A Preterist View and Commentary of 2 Peter 3:7-13: The Destruction of the Earth in 2 Peter 3:7-13 refers to the Destruction of the Inhabitants of the Earth as it Did during the Destruction of the Earth by the Flood Mentioned in 2 Peter 3:6.

 It is interesting to note that though the earth and sky were not physically annihilated during the Jewish War, two miracles or omens were recorded in the sky in the first century which seem to have prophetically pointed to the impending destruction of heaven.
 The first miracle occurred at the adoption of Nero by Claudius Caesar and the second transpired during Nero’s reign at the start of the Jewish War in A.D.
 66. For a description of these miraculous signs and their significance in addition to a detailed explanation of the fulfillment of 2 Peter 3:7-13 in the destruction of heaven and earth in the first century see The Destruction of Heaven and Earth and the New Heaven and Earth Explained!